pratyushcode/-ShaadiWale/README.md

 # ShadiWaale

-ShadiWaale is a WebApp built with ReactJs and Django REST framework as a submission for GDSC IIITD Webdev+Hackathon.
+ShadiWaale is a beautifully crafted WebApp built with the powerful combination of ReactJs and Django REST framework.
+It was developed as a submission for the GDSC IIITD Webdev+Hackathon, showcasing the perfect blend of frontend and backend technologies.

 ## Installation